gopine/diary/2021/September/September 20 (Mon).md

 Back to the React migration and working on the settings page.

 This page involves a lot of complex form interactions.

+Breaking down the settings page into smaller, manageable components.